akstealthay/anoy/README.md

 1. Fix an existing bug.
 Browse through the complete list [here](https://github.com/frictionle/anoy/issues).
 2. Have a feature idea? [share](https://github.com/frictionle/anoy/issues/new) it with us.

+## Mailing List

+This list is for development discussions like current issues and patch suggestions.

+Subscribe by sending an e-mail to: <frictionle-anoy+subscribe@googlegroups.com>
+To un-subscribe send an e-mail to: <frictionle-anoy+unsubscribe@googlegroups.com>

+Visit this group at: <https://groups.google.com/forum/#!forum/frictionle-anoy>

 ## Creators